grycap/toscarizer/README.md

 The auth file must contain not only the InfrastructureManager and the cloud provider selected, but also some AWS credentials (EC2 type) to manage the DNS domain names used in the OSCAR TOSCA template.
 In case of using the default domain value `im.grycap.net` you should contact the authors to get a set of valid credentials.
-Otherwise you can change the `domain` input value in the `oscar.yaml` template and then use your own credentials.
+Otherwise you can change set the `domain` parameter and then use your own credentials.

 But you can also specify the URL of another IM endpoint, an specific IM authentication file, and even the set of TOSCA files to deploy.